This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you want to skip the details, here are my top picks for the best travel car seat for a 6 year old:

-- Evenflo Maestro Sport – lightweight harnessed booster that works well in both modes (also available at Walmart)
+- Evenflo Maestro Sport – lightweight harnessed booster that works well in both modes, especially for lightweight kids (also available at Walmart)

 - Ride Safer Travel Vest – booster seat alternative perfect for lightweight travel with kids who aren’t mature enough for a booster (full review here)